sk000f/dora-hooks/README.md

-# metrix
+# metrix-hooks

-DevOps tool for aggregating and reporting metrics data
+DevOps tool for aggregating and reporting metrics data using Webhooks